 Besides income tax and inheritance and gift tax, only a few other taxes are relevant for private clients.
 A real estate transfer tax with different regional rates ranging from 3.5 to 6.5 per cent applies to the acquisition of real estate or a substantial shareholding (at least 95 per cent) in a company holding real estate.
 Furthermore, real estate tax is levied annually and is calculated on the basis of rates determined by the local authorities, and property values, which were last assessed in 1964 or 1935.
-Thus, real estate tax is still low in comparison to the property's current market value.
-There are, however, plans to reform the real estate tax regime, possibly resulting in significant increases of the tax burden in the future.
+However, the German Federal Constitutional Court held that these obsolete valuation methods are inconsistent with the constitutional principle of equality of taxation.
+In June 2019, the German federal government therefore sent a draft to the German parliament that is supposed to change how the assessment of property values is conducted by local authorities from 1 January 2022 onwards.
+According to the draft, the federal states will have the possibility to regulate the property-assessment individually by implementing their own assessment methods and criteria.
+This could lead to very different tax burdens in different parts of the country and could, in some parts of Germany, result in significant increases of the real estate tax burden in the future.
+The new real estate tax law is supposed to come into effect on 1 January 2025.
 Wealth tax has not been levied in Germany since 1997.